Beginner Horse Riding Mistakes To Avoid

 Tip:

-The best way to prevent this habit is to look ahead to where you’re going so you can easily see the potential obstacle and danger.
+The best way to prevent this habit is to look ahead to where you’re going so you can easily see the potential obstacles and dangers.
 Getting your aids straightforward with chin up when cueing for a turn will help you to have better balance and make the horse more confident with your cues.

 3. Killing The Reins

-This can be a bit of trouble for beginners because pulling too hard on the reins can frustrate and confuse your horse because your legs and seat may say “go,” but the hands may send a signal to stop.
-Practicing this habit for a long time will cause your horse to ignore your commands because their mouth will become desensitized, and they might toss their heads to avoid the pressure and pain of hard tugging.
-And it can make your horse, balky or rear.
+This can be a bit of trouble for beginners because pulling too hard on the reins can frustrate and confuse your horse because your legs and seat may say “go,” but the hands may signal to stop.
+Training this habit for a long time will cause your horse to ignore your commands because their mouth will become desensitized, and they might toss their heads to avoid the pressure and pain of hard tugging.
+And it can make your horse balky or rear.

 Tip: